-In 1972, having demonstrated his ability as a faculty member and in several administrative positions, Joab M. Lesesne Jr. replaced Hardin as Wofford's president, serving until he retired at the end of the 1999-2000 academic year.
+In 1972, having demonstrated his ability as a faculty member and in several administrative positions, Joab M. Lesesne Jr. succeeded Hardin as Wofford's ninth president.
 Lesesne oversaw much success at the college.
-In 1972, Wofford's endowment market value was \$3.8 million; in 1999, it was approximately \$90 million, thanks in part of a \$13 million bequest from the estate of Mrs. Charles Daniel.
-The downtown campus doubled in size, and new structures included the Campus Life Building with its Tony White Theater and Benjamin Johnson Arena, the \$6 million Franklin W. Olin Building, the Papadopoulos Building, the Roger Milliken Science Center, and three new fully networked residence halls.
+In 1972, Wofford's endowment market value was \$3.8 million; in 2000, it was approximately \$90 million, thanks in part to a \$13 million bequest from the estate of Mrs. Charles Daniel.
+The downtown campus doubled in size, and new structures included the Campus Life Building with its Tony White Theater and Benjamin Johnson Arena, the \$6 million Franklin W. Olin Building, the Papadopoulos Building, the Roger Milliken Science Center, and three new residence halls.
 The college received national recognition as a "higher education best buy" and came to be listed in most of the selective colleges guides.

 Since the early 1960s, Wofford had been struggling to find an athletic identity - the college's investment exceeded the norm for "good time sports," but it was insufficient to attract the best student-athletes or improve national visibility.
 Aging facilities were painfully inadequate for a program that aspired to meet the recreational, intramural and intercollegiate requirements of a larger, more diverse student body.
-Wofford carefully moved step-by-step from NAIA to membership in the Southern Conference, NCAA Division I. The construction of the Richardson Physical Activities Building, Gibbs Stadium and the Reeves Tennis Center allowed Spartanburg and Wofford to become the summer training camp home of the NFL's Carolina Panthers, founded and owned by Jerry Richardson '59.
+Wofford carefully moved step-by-step from the NAIA to membership in the NCAA Division I Southern Conference.
+The construction of the Richardson Physical Activities Building, Gibbs Stadium and the Reeves Tennis Center allowed Spartanburg and Wofford to become the summer training camp home of the NFL's Carolina Panthers, founded and owned by Jerry Richardson '59.
 In the 2000s, Wofford football teams made four trips to the NCAA Football Championship Series Playoffs, and Wofford claimed SoCon championships in baseball, men's soccer and men's basketball.
 In the five years beginning in 2006-2007, Wofford won the SoCon's D.S.
 McAlister Sportsmanship Award three times and ranked high in its NCAA Academic Progress Rate statistics.

-After he became Wofford's 10th president in 2000, Benjamin B. Dunlap completed the long-awaited restoration and technological modernization of "Old Main," with particular emphasis on Leonard Auditorium.
+After he became Wofford's 10th president in 2000, Benjamin B. Dunlap, who had taught at Wofford since 1993 as Chapman Family Professor of the Humanities, completed the long-awaited restoration and technological modernization of Main Building, with special emphasis on Leonard Auditorium.
 Located on the first floor were the Campus Ministry Center and Mickel Chapel, with several memorials to faculty and alumni.
-After careful study, Wofford trustees approved a gradual plan to increase the size of the student body to about 1,600 with a full-time faculty-to-student ratio of 1 to 11.
-Making this growth possible was the development of the award-winning Wofford Village with apartment-style housing to renew personal relationships among seniors while further connecting them with lifestyles they planned to take up as they graduated and moved out into the world.
+After careful study, Wofford trustees approved a gradual plan to increase the size of the student body to about 1,600 with a full-time faculty-tostudent ratio of 1 to 11.
+The development of the award-winning Wofford Village, with apartment-style housing to renew personal relationships among seniors helped make this growth possible.
 "Fun Funds" also broadened social and recreational opportunities involving the entire student community.
 Dunlap went on to challenge the faculty to "make connections," combining the core curriculum with new majors in theatre, Chinese and environmental studies as well as advanced and highly innovative opportunities for research, internships and study abroad.
-In 2008, he signed the Presidents Climate Commitment, signaling the beginning of a new "Gold, Black & Green" initiative.
-Its academic component was an interdisciplinary major in environmental studies that incorporated perspectives from the natural sciences, social sciences and the humanities.
-Students studied both on campus and at the Goodall Environmental Studies Center at Glendale, S.C., which has received LEED Platinum certification.
-Annual Open Doors surveys conducted by the Institute of International Education consistently ranked Wofford in the top 10 of all colleges and universities in the nation in the percentage of students who received academic credit overseas.
-Faculty earned national recognition in the development of multi-disciplinary learning communities.